cairo-book/cairo-book/src/ch10-01-unrecoverable-errors-with-panic.md

 }
 ```

-Unlike `panic_with_felt252` function, using `panic!` allows the input, which is ultimately the panic error, to be a litteral longer than 31 bytes.
+Unlike `panic_with_felt252` function, using `panic!` allows the input, which is ultimately the panic error, to be a literal longer than 31 bytes.
 This is because `panic!` takes a formatted byte array as parameter.
 For example, the following line of code will successfully compile:

 ```rust
 panic!("the error for panic! macro is not limited to 31 characters anymore");